OmerBender/Rescue360-BodyParts-Detection/README.md

 ## Disclaimer

-This project is intended for educational, research, and prototype rescue-assistance purposes.
+This project is intended for educational, research, and prototype rescue-assistance purposes only.

 It is not certified for operational emergency use.